the-x-man/church-hub-360/README.md

 node scripts/setup.js
 ```

-This script will:

-- Prompt you for your project name
-- Ask for a project description
-- Update `package.json` with your project name
-- Update `index.html` with your project title and description
-- Customize the template for your specific project
+This script will automatically update all template references across the codebase with your project details.
+See the [Template Customization](#-template-customization) section below for detailed information about what gets updated.

 ### 3. Install Dependencies